Tiramisu-Compiler/tiramisu/README.md

     cd Halide
     git checkout tiramisu
     make -j

-Otherwise, you can use the script retrieve_and_compile_halide.sh to retrieve and compile Halide.

 You may get an access rights error from git when running trying to retrieve Halide.
 To solve this error, be sure to have your machine's ssh key added to your github account, the steps to do so could be found [HERE](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).